jamezmca/the-ultimate-guide-to-getting-hired/README.md

 The unfortunate reality for these candidates is that they miss out on a number of great opportunities as recruiters will discard their resumes in favor of the 5 - 7% of applicants with an exceptional application, a great resume and an appealing cover letter.

-You goal is to be one of the top 5 - 7% of applicants every single time.
+Your goal is to be one of the top 5 - 7% of applicants every single time.
 Let's find out how...

 ## ⭐️ Getting Prepared - Are You Ready to Apply for Jobs?